-If you have deleted tables, queries, procedures or even a complete database by mistake, you can simply recover the deleted contents with the help of Stellar Repair for MS SQL.
-The software is known to Repair corrupt SQL database as well as recover SQL server Database with no backups and restore its objects.
+If you have deleted tables, queries, procedures, or even a complete database by mistake, you can recover the deleted contents with the help of Stellar Repair for MS SQL.

 Check the complete video of the software working process:

-Click on the Save option available under File menu or click on Save button on Quick Access Toolbar to restore SQL server database without backup file.
+Step 5: For saving the database file, click the Save on File menu or click on the Save button on Quick Access Toolbar to restore SQL server database without backup file.